-After our previous post, ‘Everything you need to know about DSE’, we were asked about adapting the workstation for pregnant employees.
-After receiving the happy news, it is important that you take the employees optimum comfort into consideration and cover all the Health and Safety aspects.
+We have received many questions on adapting the workplace for new and expectant mothers.
+After receiving the happy news, it is important that you take the employee’s optimum comfort into consideration and cover all the Health and Safety aspects.

 First things first…

 The pregnant employee’s first step is to inform HR in writing.
 Once this has been done, you can then proceed with a new risk assessment of the workspace.
-If the employee is a display screen user, a refreshed DSE (display screen equipment) assessment should also be conducted.
+If the employee is a display screen user, a refreshed DSE (display screen equipment) assessment should also be conducted as part of this risk assessment.

 It is also important to point out that whilst this specific risk assessment is good practice, there is no legal requirement to conduct a separate risk assessment for pregnant women.
 However, employers have a responsibility under Health & Safety law to provide a safe working environment and a risk assessment is a good way to make sure you are doing this.
 We would always highly recommend a separate assessment not only for the health and wellbeing of the mother, but to also help you decide how to fix any potential risks.